ironpeakservices/iron-chart-go/README.md

 Example repository to develop a Go webservice and automatically publish to a Helm chart using security best practices on GitHub.
 Let's develop in Kubernetes too.
 Fork me!

+This recompiles your Go code when changes are detected, makes the delve Go debugger available and packs everything in a nice secure container.
+Let's develop on Kubernetes too.
+Fork me!

 ## Development

 ```shell